jabamaus/jaba/README.md

 To do:

-- rename help to notes
+- Move title/note/example into module and include
 - more error reporting testing with actual files rather than blocks
 - test opening sub types
 - Add make_definition method.
 Add JDL_Object#services method and stop storing @services everywhere - can be got from definition now.